In This Article

 - Easy movement since everything can be placed at equal distances

-- Possible to add an extra counter in spacious kitchens
+- Also presents possibility to add an extra counter in spacious kitchens

-- Can turn out to be expensive since you will need a lot of cabinetry
+- Can turn out to be expensive given the ample cabinetry

-- Runs the risk of looking bulky if not planned well
+- Also runs the risk of looking compact if not planned well

-- Sometimes, base corners might be difficult to use
+- Moreover, base corners might be difficult to use

 Ideal for: Medium to big families with two or three cooks.

-- A highly efficient layout, it reduces the movement involved for each task
+- A highly efficient layout since it reduces the movement involved for each task

 - Offers plenty of storage area given the number of cabinets you can install